 “He was so helpless and scared to death,” says Hugh of little Jo Jo.

 Having been approved by Pets for Patriots a few months earlier, Hugh was able to save Jo Jo on the spot.
 Lake City Humane Society waived the adoption fee as an added benefit for veterans who adopt through our partnership.

 “Pets for Patriots made it possible for us to help save another of G-d’s creatures!” exclaims Hugh.

 Once loveless and neglected, Jo Jo rules the roost

-Today, Jo Jo is a different dog, and Hugh and Linda are forever changed as a result of adopting him.
+Today, Jo Jo is no longer a neglected dog by any stretch of the imagination.
+And Hugh and Linda are forever changed as a result of adopting him.

 “Jo Jo is so cute and so willing to cooperate,” Hugh observes.
 “There were 32 dogs rescued that day, and when we first got him to foster he didn’t make a sound for two weeks!”

-As he became more confident in his new home, the once neglected dog changed his tune.
+As Jo Jo became more confident in his new home, the once neglected dog changed his tune.

 “Little by little,” says the Vietnam veteran, “he has become ‘the Boss.'”